glpi-project/doc-install/source/prerequisites.rst

 .. note::

-   We recommand to use the most recent stable PHP release for better performances.
+   We recommend to use the most recent stable PHP release for better performances.

 Mandatory extensions
 ^^^^^^^^^^^^^^^^^^^^